 - 1. State agencies must document and submit appropriate documentation for pay adjustments to CPB in a timely manner. - 2.
-State agencies must have time approved in HCM by noon on the Friday of the pay period end date.
-Adjustments to time sheets must be approved by the Monday morning following the end of a pay period.
+State agencies must have time approved in HCM by noon on the Friday of the pay period end date or earlier if a holiday lands on the Friday of the pay period end or following Monday of the pay period end date.
+Adjustments to time sheets must be approved by the Monday morning following the end of a pay period with the exception of holidays on the Monday immediately following a pay period end date, in which case approval will need to be completed in advance of the holiday.
 Employees must enter time on a weekly basis to ensure accuracy. - 3.
 CPB shall pre-audit payroll requests, address and contact agencies to correct issues discovered before confirming payroll.
 In addition, CPB will prepare tax reporting for the quarter and W-2s annually.